trancongbao/trancongbao.github.io/Software_Decomposition/2_What_Are_Potential_Benefits_Of_Decomposition.md

 ### Outsourcing flexibility
 It may be necessary for a business to outsource certain functions to third-party partners.
 Many companies are concerned about protecting intellectual property with a monolithic architecture format.
 However, a microservices architecture allows businesses to segment areas just for partners that won’t otherwise disclose core services.

-### Benefits of multi-repo

-#### Versioning decoupling

-One problem with so many developers committing to the same code base is that the build is frequently in an unreleasable state.
-Trying to solve this problem by using feature branches can result in lengthy, painful merges.
-Consequently, once a team completes its sprint, a long period of testing and code stabilization follows.

-#### Independent library versioning

-When tagging a repository, its whole codebase is assigned the “new” tag.
-Since only the code for a specific library is on the repository, the library can be tagged and versioned independently of all other libraries hosted elsewhere.
-Having an independent version for every library helps define the dependency tree for the application, allowing us to configure what version of each library to use.

-#### Independent service releases

-Since the repository only contains the code for some service and nothing else, it can have its own deployment cycle, independently of any progress made on the applications accessing it.

-The service can use a fast release cycle such as continuous delivery (where new code is deployed after it passes all the tests).
-Some libraries accessing the service may use a slower release cycle, such as those that only produce a new release once a week.

-#### Helps define access control across the organization

-Only the team members involved with developing a library need to be added to the corresponding repository and download its code.
-As a result, there’s an implicit access control strategy for each layer in the application.
-Those involved with the library will be granted editing rights, and everyone else may get no access to the repository.
-Or they may be given reading but not editing rights.

-#### Allows teams to work autonomously

-Team members can design the library’s architecture and implement its code working in isolation from all other teams.
-They can make decisions based on what the library does in the general context without being affected by the specific requirements from some external team or application.

-#### Less load on IDE when only one repo needs to be worked on

-Less load on IDE when only one repo needs to be worked on.